jonasdasdefekte/The-Sage/README.md

 - 1 potion for any character

 For details, feel free to check out our [design document](https://github.com/jonasdasdefekte/The-Sage/blob/master/The%20Sage "The Sage").
 You can also read on here for an introduction on the basic [Gameplay](https://github.com/jonasdasdefekte/The-Sage#gameplay) concepts.
-*Further contents are: our [plans](https://github.com/jonasdasdefekte/The-Sage#our-plans-for-the-sage) for this mod, a brief guide [How To Mod The Spire](https://github.com/jonasdasdefekte/The-Sage#how-to-mod-the-spire), and a note for Modders about [Building](https://github.com/jonasdasdefekte/The-Sage#building-only-important-for-modders).*
+*Further contents of this Readme: our [plans](https://github.com/jonasdasdefekte/The-Sage#our-plans-for-the-sage) for this mod, a brief guide [How To Mod The Spire](https://github.com/jonasdasdefekte/The-Sage#how-to-mod-the-spire), and a note for Modders about [Building](https://github.com/jonasdasdefekte/The-Sage#building-only-important-for-modders).*

 ## Gameplay